 I can’t believe I am writing this.
 Three years later.
 Where so long ago in a faraway place I left the swirling galaxy of Ryan and I behind.

 It is with a hope of healing that I tell this tale.
 A journey over rough waters, that crashed with a devastating force onto the new world I am in today.
-I have wandered aimlessly through my new world, growing with every step further away from the crash site.
+I have wandered aimlessly through my new world, growing with every step of exploration I take.

-It was tucked back into a place in my heart that for the past couple years has remained a ghost town.
+It was tucked back into a place in my heart that, for the past couple years has remained a ghost town.
 A grey image of a time and place that once was, but no longer a part of this physical realm.
-I don't know what it is about right now in my life, but now I can feel faint movements of a ghost in that image.
-A brief moment of haunting, that is only increasing in frequency as this year progresses.
-So, I feel as though I must tell our story.
+I don't know what it is about right now in my life, but I can feel faint movements of a ghost in that image.
+A brief moment of haunting, that is only increasing in its reaches as I draw my breaths to drink it in.
+And so, I feel as though I must tell our story.

 At this time 3 years ago I was living with my boyfriend Ryan.
 Someone I was deeply in love with.
 The first time I ever knew what love could feel like.
 We were starting our summer out in a sunny small mountain town on the front range of Colorado called Golden.

 We were college-sweethearts.
 The house was a 1 story red brick home, shaded by giant hovering oak trees.
-It was quiet, peaceful, and all around lovely.
-I was 25 years old, but inside I was still very young, like a second round of teenage dream years.
-Ryan was too, he was idealistic with phantasms of the world moving softly behind his blue eyes.
-His eyes were so blue, almost surreal.
+It was quiet, and peaceful.
+Ryan was idealistic with fantasies of the world moving softly behind his blue eyes.
+He had the most blue eyes I had ever seen, almost surreal.

 I moved into his house a month earlier, something we had decided we wanted over Valentine’s Day weekend.
-We took a trip to Glenwood Springs for the holiday.
-A snowy town deep into the mountains.
+We took a trip to the mountains for the weekend.
 I didn't know it, but Ryan had arranged ahead of time to have our room covered in rose petals.
 A little corny, you are thinking?
 Not to people who are stupid in love with each other, for some reason you just can’t help but to view the corny as momentous.